awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

 - now with modern science we should question god
   - why would go care about us
 - rejected things have purposes (teleology)
-  - hubirus to thing, cosmos came about to serve my purposes
+  - hubris to thing, cosmos came about to serve my purposes
-  - the world is a physical pheneomina
+  - the world is a physical phenomena
   - no purpose to be forfilled, simply the substance working itself out to the effect
 - if we are in nature
   - all human action is part of the natural economy
   - logically and scientifically explainable
   - Descartes methods were profoundly impactful on spinoza
   - as well as his definitions of substance
-	- propensity for existance
+	- propensity for existence
 	- more than one of them?
 - one substance (the universe / world)
   - famous contrast to Descartes dualism